 These are just a few of the ways that accredited companies can help.
-However, tax relief companies are not cheap and the quality of their services varies widely from company to company.
-The best tax relief companies have tax lawyers and enrolled agents on staff, provide a money-back guarantee and charge competitive rates.
-While it is always best to pay off all your tax debts on time before the IRS comes knocking, things don’t always work like they would in a perfect world.
+However, tax relief companies are not cheap, and the quality of their services varies widely from company to company.
+The best tax relief companies have tax lawyers and enrolled agents on staff, provide a money-back guarantee, and charge competitive rates.
+In a perfect world, you would always pay off all your tax debts on time before the IRS comes knocking.
+However, things don’t always work like that in the real world.

-If you are struggling to pay your tax debts, it may be worth it to seek the help of professionals.
+If you are struggling to pay your tax debts, it may be worth seeking the help of professionals.
 But do tax relief companies really work?

-Before diving into the potential benefits of a tax relief company, know that there is peril around many corners when seeking tax relief.
-Some companies try to scam taxpayers by promising they can lessen or get rid of tax debts.
-Some require upfront payment that can be as much as thousands of dollars.
+Before diving into the potential benefits of a tax relief company, it’s important to note that not all tax relief companies are trustworthy.
+Some companies try to scam taxpayers by promising they can make tax debt disappear while misrepresenting how long the process takes lessen or get rid of tax debts.

-The Federal Trade Commission, which receives complaints from scammed taxpayers, says that “in many cases, [the companies] don’t settle the tax debt, and in many cases don’t even send the necessary paperwork to the IRS requesting participation in the programs that were mentioned. ” (Source)
+The Federal Trade Commission, which receives complaints from scammed taxpayers, says that “in many cases, [the companies] don’t settle the tax debt, and don’t even send the necessary paperwork to the IRS requesting participation in the programs that were mentioned.”
+(Source)

 Making things worse, sometimes the companies will ask for even more money or refuse refunds to taxpayers who thought they were getting a good deal.
 Thousands of dollars are extorted from unsuspecting citizens every year from scams like this.